 Pest description and crop damage Small, pale brown to brownish-yellow flea beetles feed on mint foliage producing "shot-holed leaves."
 These usually are noticed first in late June, July.
 The main damage is by the larvae, which feed on and severely damage roots in late April, May, and June.

 Biology and life history Eggs overwinter in the soil and hatch from early April through May.
 Larvae feed on roots and tunnel rhizomes through early June.
 Adults emerge in late June and July and feed, mate, and deposit eggs in or on the soil in July and August.
-There is a two to three week pre-ovipositional phase before females lay eggs.
+There is a 2- to 3-week pre-ovipositional phase before females lay eggs.
 Insecticides applied to control adults should be used at this time to prevent larval infestations.
 There is one generation per year.

 Scouting and thresholds Larvae can be seen tunneling in roots and underground stems in late April, May, and June.
 Screen and inspect roots and associated soil for larvae and damage.
 Inspect leaves for adult "shot-holing" from late June through early August.
 Use a sweep net to collect adults in early morning hours when beetles easily are swept from foliage (below 60°F).